AllenInstitute/nhpdata/README.md

 # nhpdata
-A repository to hold the `nhpdata` package, a package containing the normalized mRNA expression data used in the Non-human Pimate Atlas at the [Allen Institute](https://www.alleninstitute.org/).
+A repository to hold the `nhpdata` package, a package containing the normalized mRNA expression data used in the Non-human Primate Atlas at the [Allen Institute](http://brain-map.org/).

 The original data can be found [here](https://github.com/AllenBrainAtlas/DevRhesusLMD).